Skip to content

 parallel: Warning: Could not figure out number of cpus on n0021.savio1 ().
 Using 1.

-This occurs because GNU parallel tries to count the cores on each node and this process fails if the gnu-parallel module is not loaded on all the nodes available to your job.
+This occurs because GNU parallel tries to count the cores on each node and this process fails if the parallel module is not loaded on all the nodes available to your job.
 This should not be a problem for your job, provided you set the -j flag to explicitly tell GNU parallel how many jobs to run in parallel on each node.
-(Also note that you can silence the warning by adding module load gnu-parallel to your .bashrc file so that GNU parallel is on your PATH on all the nodes in your Slurm allocation.)
+(Also note that you can silence the warning by adding module load parallel/20220522 to your .bashrc file so that GNU parallel is on your PATH on all the nodes in your Slurm allocation.)

 Extended example